LeonardoGentile/.dotfiles/README.md

 This script will:

-1. create two folder in your home directory called `.dotfiles_old` and `bin_old`
+1. create two directories inside your home directory called `.dotfiles_old` and `bin_old`
-2. move all existing files contained in the  `files` variable `.bash_profile .bashrc .gitattributes .gitconfig .gitignore_global .inputrc .osx .gvimrc .hushlogin .vimrc .wgetrc` from your home folder to the `.dotfiles_old` folder (so you may recuperate your existing files if anything goes wrong).
+2. move all existing files contained in the  `files` variable (see step 4 for the list) from your home directory to the `.dotfiles_old` directory (so you may restore your original files if anything goes wrong)
-3. move your `~/bin` folder (if it exists) to `~/old_bin` (as of point 2 for backup reasons).
+3. move your `~/bin` directory (if it exists) to `~/old_bin` (as of point 2 for backup reasons)
-__IMPORTANT:__ if you repeat these steps a second time your personal dotfiles and `bin` folder (and its contents) will be lost forever!
+__IMPORTANT:__ if you repeat these steps a second time your personal dotfiles and `bin` directory (and its contents) will be lost forever!
 So please put them in a safe place if you really need them!
-4. symlink the following files `.bash_profile .bashrc .gitattributes .gitconfig .gitignore_global .inputrc .osx .gvimrc .hushlogin .vimrc .wgetrc` from the `.dotfiles` folder to your your home folder.
+4. symlink the following files `.bash_profile .bashrc .gitattributes .gitconfig .gitignore_global .inputrc .osx .gvimrc .hushlogin .vimrc .wgetrc` from the `.dotfiles` directory to your your home directory.
 Change the `files` variable if you want to change this list
-5. symlink the `~/.dotfiles/bin` folder to `~/bin`
+5. symlink the `~/.dotfiles/bin` directory to `~/bin`

 __Why symlinking?__
 Whenever you want to modify a files that you are tracking (for example your `.bash_profile`) you can just `cd ~` and edit it from there.
 What will be actually modified is `~/.dotfiles/.bash_profile`.
-This way all the dotfiles are cleaned organized in the `.dotfiles` folder and you don't have to remember which files in your home is versioned or not.
+This way all the dotfiles are cleaned organized in the `.dotfiles` directory and you don't have to remember which files in your home is versioned or not.

-## Step 2: Dotfiles privates
+## Step 2: Dotfiles privates (optional)
-Apart from my public dotfiles I keep some settings private in a bitbucket repository.
+Apart from my public dotfiles I keep some private settings in a bitbucket repository.
-Some files I keep there, for example:
+Some files I keep there:

  - "extra" dotfiles
-    - `.bashmarks_dirs`  (extra directories "bookmarks" for bashmarks)
+    - `.bashmarks_dirs`  (extra "bookmarks" directories for bashmarks)
     - `.git_extra`

             [user]